chrisfcarroll/TestBase/README.md

 ChangeLog
 ---------
-4.0.5.1 TestBase.Mvc partially ported to AspNetcore
+4.0.6.0 TestBase.Mvc can run controller actions on aspnetcore using controller.WithControllerContext() 4.0.5.2 TestBase.Mvc partially ported to AspNetcore
 4.0.4.0 StreamShoulds
 4.0.3.0 StringListLogger as MS Logger and as Serilogger 4.0.1.0 Port to NetCore